 Black Baccara Hybrid Tea Rose - The Black Roses

-The Black Baccara Hybrid Tea Rose belong to Hybrid Tea Roses (what a surprise!).
-Apart from its honorable ranking in the large family of hybrid roses, it still has a great privilege: thanks to the deep dark red color of its flower, it is called black rose, since its flower sometimes approaches almost the “elusive”, absolutely black coloring rose.
+Black Baccara Hybrid Tea Rose belong to Hybrid Tea Roses (what a surprise!).
+Apart from its honorable ranking in the large family of hybrid roses, it still has a great privilege: thanks to the deep dark red color of its flower, it is called black rose, since its flower sometimes approaches almost the "elusive", absolutely black coloring rose.

-While it was originally developed to meet the needs of florist trades, its cultivation soon spread to the gardens by the ‘anxious’ friends of this odd kind of flower-lovers, attracted and fascinated by the extremely dark colors of the flowers of various herbaceous but also shrub plants.
+While it was initially developed to meet the needs of florist trades, its cultivation soon spread to the gardens by the ‘anxious’ friends of this odd kind of flower-lovers, attracted and fascinated by the extremely dark colors of the flowers of various herbaceous but also shrub plants.

 Was there a chance that the Black Baccara rose escape?